sudorook/snippets/calibre.md

 # Calibre

-## Export library in BibTex format
+## Export library in BibTeX format

 1. Open 'Convert books' in the top menubar.
 2. Select 'Generate catalog' in the dropdown menu.